 A Reflect RAP clearly sets out the steps we should take to prepare our organisation for reconciliation initiatives in successive RAPs.
-Committing to a Reflect RAP allows our organisation to spend time scoping and developing relationships with Aboriginal and Torres Strait Islander stakeholders, deciding on our vision for reconciliation and exploring our sphere of influence, before committing to specific actions or initiatives.
+Committing to a Reflect RAP allows our organisation to spend time scoping and developing relationships with First Nations stakeholders, deciding on our vision for reconciliation and exploring our sphere of influence, before committing to specific actions or initiatives.
 This process will help to produce future RAPs that are meaningful, mutually beneficial and sustainable.

-Renewal SA's Reflect RAP will guide our organisation on a journey towards a reconciled future for Australian and Torres Strait Islander communities and non-Indigenous peoples, and commits us to action.
+Renewal SA's Reflect RAP will guide our organisation on a journey towards a reconciled future for First Nations communities and non-Indigenous peoples, and commits us to action.

 By adopting Reconciliation Australia’s RAP framework, our first plan provides us with the opportunity to reflect on our organisation, our activities and our relationships to define our contribution to reconciliation over the coming years.

 Download our Reflect RAP to learn more about our plan and commitment to reconciliation.

 More than 700 people witnessed history being made when representatives of the Kaurna nation held a smoking ceremony recently to cleanse the former Royal Adelaide Hospital site and prepare it for its new role as the Lot Fourteen innovation and cultural neighbourhood.